Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Preliminaries

 The choice of the fragile-edge set $F$ captures different scenarios.
-For example, in the \emph{deletion-only} case, setting $F = E$ allows the adversary to delete existing edges but not insert new ones; if we set $F = (V \times V) \setminus \{(v,v) : v \in V\}$, the adversary may insert or delete any non–self-loop edge.
+For example, in the \emph{deletion-only} case, setting $F = E$ allows the adversary to delete existing edges but not insert new ones; if we set $F = (V \times V) \setminus \{(v,v) : v \in V\}$, the adversary may insert or delete any non-self-loop edge.